Spursh/Cleo/README.md

 Steps to run the program :
 1. Clone the project using the following command https://github.com/Spursh/Cleo.git .
 2. Import the project into the Eclipse Workspace.
-3. Run the project and we will have the Bouncing Ball Screen Saver.
+3. Run the project and we will have 11 balls bouncing in the desktop screen.
+They bounce when they hit the rectangular edges or collide       with the other moving balls (Bouncing Ball Screen Saver).